jrenaud90/TidalPy/Documentation/utilities_x/classes_x.md

 # ValueError: TidalPy: unrecognized partial-melt config key(s): 'solidus' (did you mean 'solidus_k'?). ...
 ```

-The check is per family rather than per model on purpose.
+The check is per family rather than per model.
 The world builder merges material defaults beneath a user's table, so a table can legitimately carry a key that belongs to a different model of the same family; only a key that no model reads is an error.
 The world builder adds the table name to the message, for example `[layers.mantle.partial_melt]`, so the offending line can be found in the TOML file.

 ## C++ API